Quick Start

 # If you don't have an account yet, init will offer to create one

-# Just follow the inline promptsVerify It Works
+# Just follow the inline promptsManual sanity checks (optional)

 - Check MCP config exists: